Pi

 "explained" by calling the mass the 'effective mass,' while

-up with their own conclusions such as "tired" or
+coming up with their own conclusions such as "tired" or

 slowing-down light.
 This equation simply and nicely shows that